 Negotiation involves a discussion of the issues in dispute, in an attempt to come to an agreement.
 Such discussions can take place in different forms.
 For instance, separating couples may meet and speak directly to each other.
 Alternatively, negotiations could be facilitated through lawyers; through written correspondence, at a round table conference, collaborative meetings or at mediation.
-Notwithstanding which mode negotiations take place, parties to the dispute should obtain independent legal advice as to their rights and entitlements prior to entering negotiations.
-Only then can a party to the dispute be empowered with knowledge and to ensure that all matters that should be considered in any final agreement is negotiated.
+Notwithstanding which mode of negotiations takes place, parties to the dispute should obtain independent legal advice as to their rights and entitlements prior to entering negotiations.
+Only then can a party to the dispute be empowered with knowledge and to ensure that all matters that should be considered in any final agreement are negotiated.

-Mediation is a form of family dispute resolution that aims for parties to resolve their dispute with the assistance of a neutral third party.
-A qualified mediator can help the parties discuss the issues and explore alternatives to reach agreement.
+Mediation is a form of family dispute resolution that aims for parties to resolve their dispute with the help of a neutral third party.
+A qualified mediator can help the parties discuss the issues and explore alternatives to reach an agreement.
 Whilst mediations can be informal, a good mediator will balance out any power imbalances between the parties to ensure each party can equally participate in the negotiations.